Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 If you are into street art, make a detour to Beverley Place just behind the main street of Katoomba for a quick look – this laneway full of murals.

-Parking can be hard to find here, one hour is $4, so consider parking a little down the way and walking along Katoomba Street to Echo Point to save some stress and money.
+Parking at Echo Point can be hard to find and costs $4 per hour.
+Consider parking further along Katoomba Street and walking to Echo Point to save stress and money.

 There are two lookouts at Echo Point for viewing the Three Sisters.
 The lower lookout is less crowded, so it’s worth checking out both.